Symatem/Documentation/Transport/GraphModel.md

 - Transactions / [Version Control](VersionControl.md)

+## Comparison

+### Compared to the Property Graph Model

+### Compared to the Relational Model

+### Compared to the Semantic Web
+Some of the flaws of the semantic web are described in [these blog posts](http://milicicvuk.com/blog/2011/07/14/problems-of-the-rdf-model-blank-nodes/):
+- Too many different technologies: RDF, OWL, Turtle, N3, ...
+- 3 types of symbols (called terms): IRIs (Internationalized Resource Identifiers), Literals, Blank Nodes
+- Literal encodings / data types are a special feature and not represented in Triples
+- Literal values define the identity of the token, thus can not be context specific
+- EAV is asymmetric: Each element of a triple can only host certain types of symbols

+Additionally we identified these:
+- No usable tool chain
+- No virtualization
+- No version control
+- Only a simple query engine (SPARQL) but no arbitrary programs / execution

 ## Reasoning
+When I started this project I asked my self: "What is information?"
+This seemed to be the central question, as many terms are gathered around it:
+Computer, mathematics, other sciences, the word intelligence ... everything is about transporting and processing information.

+A little thought experiment: Take a dictionary and assign an integer to each word.
+Send a copy of this dictionary to a friend and then encode a letter using these word-to-integer translations.
+Except from the additional work overhead, nothing has changed, when compared to writing normal letters.
+The information remains exactly the same.
+So information does not arise form the symbols but only from the relations between them.
+In computer science we use and apply this principle everyday and still often forget about it.

 ### DISRP Pyramid
 Our interpretation and modification to the model of the [DIKW pyramid](https://en.wikipedia.org/wiki/DIKW_pyramid):